Sneaker Con 2017: Blood, Sweat, and Clout

 “Thanks.
 Follow me on Instagram.”

 After spending about five hours at Sneaker Con, I got the sense that while an unconscionable amount of money was moving through the hands of these (majority privileged, white) teenagers, a large number of transactions were initiated simply as a way to introduce oneself without looking like a dork.
-When words failed, a lot of yearning stares were exchanged, as well as friendly dabs, high-fives, and, of course, Instagram handles.
+When words failed, a lot of yearning stares were exchanged, as well as friendly daps, high-fives, and, of course, Instagram handles.
 For teenagers, buying and selling sneakers is a social sport and a way to triple their allowance.
 For adults, it can be an act of redemption.

 “The reason I fell in love with sneakers is because was when I was a kid, my mother bought me a pair of sneakers called the Mark 5’s,” recalls Mayor, a 45-year-old who says he has one of the world’s largest sneaker collections.
 “I thought I was cool, because my name is Mark,” he explains.
 “But I got laughed off the block for wearing a cheap pair of sneakers.
 I vowed that would never happen again.
 Here I am, 35 years later, with 3,600-plus pairs of sneakers.”